CoCalc offers several options for hosting running Jupyter Notebooks online.

 Make sure and double-check that you’re working with a suitable kernel for your calculations!

-The default editor for Jupyter Notebooks on CoCalc is specific to this platform and has a couple of tightly integrated features (read more in our blogpost).
+The default client for Jupyter Notebooks on CoCalc is specific to this platform.
+It supports CoCalc’s advanced features, including real-time collaboration, side chat, and TimeTravel.
+Read more in our blogpost.
 The basic user interface looks like the following:

 Above the main area is a menu bar and a button row: